Julien Discrit

 23,2 x 15,7 inches

-This work uses a photographic process that leads to the origins of photography.
-The cyanotype shows the ephemeral and immaterial birds? chirping, in a graphic shape produced by sound analysis.
+Initiating a new body of works, Chant du merle noir uses a photographic process that leads to the origins of photography.
+The cyanotype shows the ephemeral and immaterial black bird chirping, in a graphic shape produced by sound analysis.

 Image: 35,4 x 23,6 in